An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

-- Etanercept is approved for the treatment of moderate-to-severe plaque psoriasis, and for people with psoriatic arthritis.
+- Etanercept was the first approved biologic for the treatment of moderate-to-severe plaque psoriasis, and for people with psoriatic arthritis.
 The drug is given either alone or in combination with methotrexate.
-People inject themselves under the skin once or twice a week for 12 weeks.
+People inject themselves under the skin once or twice a week for 12 weeks at a higher dose and then drop down to a lower weekly dose.
 The drug may be effective in people with psoriasis who have not responded to other biologic drugs or other therapies, and it is also effective in people who have not yet received biologic treatments.
 It has been shown to be safe and effective for treating children with rheumatoid arthritis and in 2016 got the FDA indication for pediatric psoriasis.

 - Adalimumab has been approved for moderate-to-severe chronic plaque psoriasis.
-It is given by injection weekly at first, and then bi-weekly.
+It is given by injection weekly at first, and then bi-weekly long term.
 It appears better tolerated than methotrexate.
 This drug is also approved for psoriatic arthritis.

-- Infliximab is a TNF inhibitor given by injection.
+- Infliximab is a TNF inhibitor given by IV infusion.
 It is often considered for, second- or third-line therapy for chronic plaque psoriasis.

 Side effects and risks of TNF blockers:

-- All of the TNF inhibitors carry the potential for an increased risk of serious infections.
+- All of the TNF inhibitors carry the potential for an increased risk for serious infections.
 Upper respiratory infections are the most common infections that occur.

 - Uncommon infections caused by fungi and tuberculosis bacteria also occur in people using anti-TNF medications.
 People using anti-TNF medications who display symptoms of body-wide (systemic) illness should be tested.
 Because these infections are uncommon, previous delays in diagnosis have resulted in death in some people.